Malaysia–United States relations: History

-Under the helm of Prime Minister Najib Razak's administration, the two-way diplomatic ties between the two sovereign nations have since warmed and became normalized once more.
-Subsequently, US President Barack Obama's made his first official visit to Malaysia in April 2014, the first visit by a sitting US President since 1966.
+Under the helm of Prime Minister Najib Razak's administration, the two-way diplomatic ties between the two sovereign nations have since warmed and became normalised once more.
+Subsequently, US President Barack Obama's made his first official visit to Malaysia in April 2014, the first visit by a sitting US president since 1966.
 Prime Minister Najib and President Obama issued a joint statement that, among other things, elevated the Malaysia-US relationship to a comprehensive partnership.
 Malaysia is currently pursuing the Trans-Pacific Partnership (TPP) treaty with the support of the US until January 2017.
 Both countries continue to enjoy warm relations with the two leaders became close personal friends.
 On Christmas Eve in 2014, both Najib and Obama are seen playing golf together in Hawaii.
 Following the victory of Donald Trump in the 2016 US presidential election, the relations continue to be strengthened with Najib was among the international leaders that congratulated Trump and looked forward to continuing a partnership with the US under his presidency.
 In June 2018, the United States Embassy in Kuala Lumpur hosting a series of programs in Sabah (the former North Borneo) to celebrate the 150+ years of partnership with the people of the territory.

-On 13 June 2020, former Prime Minister Mahathir Mohamad endorsed former Vice President Joe Biden in the 2020 US Presidential Election.
+On 13 June 2020, former Prime Minister Mahathir Mohamad endorsed former Vice-President Joe Biden in the 2020 US Presidential Election.

+In July 2025, President Trump nominated Nick Adams as the new US ambassador to Malaysia.
+This appointment was met with much opposition and protest in Malaysia.
+In late October 2025, Trump undertook his first state visit to Malaysia where he attended the 47th ASEAN summit, met with Prime Minister Anwar Ibrahim and signed multiple trade agreements.

-Economic trade and relations
+Economic relations

 The earliest significant economic relations between the territories now part of Malaysia, in particular Malaya, was the US involvement in the production and trade of tin and rubber.
 Malaya at one time was the largest single producer of both commodities and the US was the largest importer of Malayan tin.
 By 1917, rubber became Malaya's most important exports and the US absorbed 77% of Malaya's total rubber production.
 The great demand for rubber was due to the rising production of automobile in Malaysia.